jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

 clear.setTitle("CLEAR", for: .normal)
 view.addSubview(clear)
 ```

->
+Added but moved `let` into properties section because they're going to be there no matter what.

 >Note: We don’t need to store those as properties on the view controller, because we don’t need to adjust them later.
 >
 >In terms of the constraints to add for those buttons, they need three each:
 >
->1.
-One to set their vertical position.
+>1. **One to set their vertical position**.
 For the submit button we’ll be using the bottom of the current answer text field, but for the clear button we’ll be setting its Y anchor so that its stays aligned with the Y position of the submit button.
 This means both buttons will remain aligned even if we move one.
 >
 >2.
-We’re going to center them both horizontally in our main view.
+W**e’re going to center them both horizontally in our main view**.
 To stop them overlapping, we’ll subtract 100 from the submit button’s X position, and add 100 to the clear button’s X position.
 “100” isn’t any sort of special number – you can experiment with different values and see what looks good to you.
 >
->3.
-We’re going to force both buttons to have a height of 44 points. iOS likes to make its buttons really small by default, but at the same time Apple’s human interface guidelines recommends buttons be at least 44x44 so they can be tapped easily.
+>3. **We’re going to force both buttons to have a height of 44 points**. iOS likes to make its buttons really small by default, but at the same time Apple’s human interface guidelines recommends buttons be at least 44x44 so they can be tapped easily.
 >
 >Here are the constraints required to bring those rules to life – please add this to your constraints list: